The Last Spell

-The Last Spell is a 2021 rogue-lite, tactical role-playing game developed by French studio Ishtar Games (formerly known as CCCP) and published by The Arcade Crew.
+The Last Spell is a roguelite, tactical role-playing game developed by French studio Ishtar Games (formerly known as CCCP) and published by The Arcade Crew.
 The game released into early access on Steam in June 2021.
 The final version of the game released on March 9, 2023, on the same day as the launch of the console versions for Nintendo Switch, PlayStation 4, and PlayStation 5.
 The game is available in English, French, Chinese, and Japanese.